run2bizdocs/documentation/en-us/docs/builder/advanced-options/service-integration-flow.md

     ![Screenshot](images/Service-Integration-Flow-fig04.png)

-    Figure 4 - Workflow registration / editing screen, Flow Data tab
+    Figure 4 - tracker registration / editing screen, Flow Data tab

 4. Enter a **name** for the flow, a **description**, which **form** will start the flow (if applicable), and whether or not flow execution will persist.
-If the field **"Keep running the stream"** is checked, Neuro will persist in the database on every instance of the execution of this flow.
+If the field **"Keep running the stream"** is checked, Builder will persist in the database on every instance of the execution of this flow.

-5. The field **version** is incremented automatically by the system whenever a new version of the workflow is created.
+5. The field **version** is incremented automatically by the system whenever a new version of the tracker is created.

 ## Variables